DURAARK/orthogen/README.md

 network given from the IFC reconstruction and fits an oriented bounding box for each room in order to automatically assign scanner positions to rooms.

+Furthermore, the project also creates an executable named "panoalign" that automatically aligns a manually taken image to the registered image from the faro scanner.

 # Build #

 The tool is written in C++ with dependencies on the following libraries: